Some leaders of the nation come see Ezekiel in his house. He condemns their idolatry and tells them to stop. He says judgment is certain. UPDATED.

 these men.
 The very elders of Israel who came to meet Ezekiel.
 The leaders of the nation.

 taken their idols into their heart.
-The leaders of the nation were idolators.
+The leaders of the nation are idolators.
+They embrace idols in their hearts.

 put the stumbling block.
 Their idolatry would cause other people to stumble into this sin.